backdrop-contrib/backup_migrate/README.txt

 backup files using a .htaccess file, but this is not guaranteed to work on all environments (and is guaranteed to fail on web servers that are not apache).
-You should test to see if your backup files are publicly accessible, and if in doubt do not save backups to the server.
+You should test to see if your backup files are publicly accessible, and if in doubt do not save backups to the server, or use the new destinations feature to save to a folder outside of your webroot.

 OTHER WARNINGS:
 A failed restore can destroy your database and therefore your entire Drupal installation.
 ALWAYS TEST BACKUP FILES ON A TEST ENVIRONMENT FIRST.
 If in doubt do not use this module.

-This module has only be tested with MySQL and probably does not work with any other dbms.
+This module has only be tested with MySQL and does not work with anyother dbms.
 If you have experiences with Postres or any other dbms and are willing to help test and modify the module to work with it, please contact the developer at ronan (at) gortonstudios (dot) com.

 Make sure your php timeout is set high enough to complete a backup or restore operation.
 Larger databases require more time.
 Also, while the module attempts